 Twenty years later, on 2011, Eric Ries released the Lean Start book

-which says that an organisation should keep learning and experimenting via a build-measure-learn cycle
+An organisation should keep learning and experimenting via a build-measure-learn cycle (Tweet This)

 As a consultant, since the release of the Lean StartUp book, I’ve been applying the build-measure-learn cycle on many contexts and organisations.
 I noticed a variance on the build-measure-learn cycle depending on the organisational interest for a given initiative: exploration or exploitation.
 The image below shows the build-measure-learn cycle for the Exploration and the Exploitation organisational learning perspectives.